-To connect the Wayfarer to an external source of 120 VAC electrical power, it is first recommended that all of the circuit breakers are in the "off" position.
+To connect the Wayfarer to an external source of 120 VAC electrical power, it is first recommended that main 30-amp circuit breaker is in the "off" position.
 This is done to prevent any power surge upon connecting the motorhome to the external power source.
 Then unwind the power cord from the electrical compartment located in an external compartment.
-The standard, flexible, power cord supplied with the Wayfarer is designed to handle up to 30 amperes.
+The standard, flexible, power cord supplied with the Wayfarer is designed to handle 30 amperes.
 Make sure that the pins in the male end of the plug are oriented correctly so they match the power cable, and they are in good condition (i.e., aren't bent or damaged).